Important Updates

 If your child has been diagnosed with diabetes, this guide will help you get up to speed on how much insulin your child needs, when they need it and the right way to give an injection.

 The pancreas is one of those organs you might call an unsung hero.
-It plays a vital role in digestion and making enzymes to break down the foods we eat, among other things.
-Yet we don’t pay it much attention—until, of course, there’s a problem.
+It plays a vital role in digestion and makes enzymes to break down the foods we eat, among other things.
+Yet we don’t pay much attention to it—until, of course, there’s a problem.

-One of the most common problems with the pancreas involves a very important natural hormone called insulin.
+One of the most common problems with the pancreas involves a very important hormone called insulin.
 Produced in the pancreas, insulin helps regulate the amount of glucose, or sugar, in the blood.
 Without it, the body can’t process glucose effectively.
-So sugar builds up in the blood and, over time, can damage blood vessels causing heart attack, stroke, blindness and other serious side effects.
+So sugar builds up in the blood and, over time, can damage blood vessels causing heart attack, stroke, blindness and other serious health problems.

 Insulin and Diabetes